Why Sellers Should Complete a Phase I ESA Before Listing Their Property

 Avoid Surprises During Due Diligence

-Most buyers will include a due diligence period in their offer.
-This is when environmental reviews are completed.
+Most buyers include a due diligence period in their offer.
+This is often when environmental reviews are completed.

 If concerns are identified at that stage, it can result in: